luolingchun/flask-openapi3/README.md

 Python 3.7+

-flask-openapi3 be dependent on the following libraries:
+flask-openapi3 is dependent on the following libraries:

 - [Flask](https://github.com/pallets/flask) for the web app.
 - [Pydantic](https://github.com/pydantic/pydantic) for the data validation.